biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 ## (Re)Introducing Code Club

-OSU Code Club is a regularly occurring, interactive, online gathering to improve coding skills.
+OSU Code Club is a regularly occurring online gathering to improve coding skills, now in its second year.

-Some of the general ideas behind Code Club:

--   Ongoing exposure and practice is a good way to learn.
+This Code Club was inspired by a paper in PLoS Computational Biology (["Ten simple rules to increase computational skills among biologists with Code Clubs"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008119)), and here are some of the underlying ideas:

 -   Coding is best learned by doing, so Code Club is interactive and hands-on.

+-   *Ongoing* exposure and practice also helps when learning.

 -   We aim to keep it informal and maybe even fun.